 If 30% of voters choose Party A, Party A should get about 30% of the seats.
 Parliament should reflect how we voted.

 Most modern democracies use proportional representation.
-Among the 34 OECD countries (western democracies), only three use first-past-the-post: Canada, the United States, and the UK.
+Among the 38 OECD countries (mostly modern western democracies), only three use first-past-the-post: Canada, the United States, and the UK.

 About 13 commissions, committees and assemblies in Canada at different levels have recommended proportional representation.